-HS05311 AP Studio Art IA
+HS05311 AP Studio Art A

-Advanced Placement Challenge Prerequisites: Fine Arts I or department approval Grades: 11, 12 Description: In this course students will choose from three portfolio options: Drawing, Two-Dimensional Design or Three-Dimensional Design.
+Prerequisites: Fine Arts I or department approval

+Description: In this course students will choose from three portfolio options: Drawing, Two-Dimensional Design or Three-Dimensional Design.
 Specific requirements are established by the AP board.
-Portfolio will be completed in level two.
-Students who sign up for this course must pick up summer work from Ms. Peet before the end of the school year.
+Portfolio will be completed in AP Studio Art IB.

-HS05312 AP Studio Art IB
+HS05312 AP Studio Art B

-Advanced Placement Challenge Prerequisites: Fine Arts I or department approval Grade: 12 Description: In this course students will choose from three portfolio options: Drawing, Two-Dimensional Design or Three-Dimensional Design.
+Prerequisites: Fine Arts I or department approval

+Description: In this course students will choose from three portfolio options: Drawing, Two-Dimensional Design or Three-Dimensional Design.
 Specific requirements are established by the AP board.
-Portfolio will be completed in level two.
-Students who sign up for this course must pick up summer work from Ms. Peet before the end of the school year.
+Portfolio will be started in AP Studio Art IA.